aquasecurity/microscanner/README.md

 - If you're using Jenkins, you can find the plug-in for MicroScanner [here](https://github.com/jenkinsci/aqua-microscanner-plugin).
 - CircleCi users can use the Orb located [here.](https://github.com/aquasecurity/circleci-orb-microscanner)

-> Note: this freely-available Community Edition enables scanning by adding some lines to your Dockerfile, incorporating the *microscanner* binary as part of the image build.
+> Note: This freely-available Community Edition enables scanning by adding some lines to your Dockerfile, incorporating the *microscanner* binary as part of the image build.
 This is aimed at individual developers and open source projects who may not have control over the full CI/CD pipeline.
 The <a href="https://www.aquasec.com/use-cases/continuous-image-assurance/">Aqua Security commercial solution</a> scans container images without requiring any modification to the image or its Dockerfile, and is designed to be hooked into your CI/CD pipeline after the image build is complete, and/or to scan images from a public or private container registry.

-> Another note: this freely-available Community Edition of MicroScanner scans for vulnerabilities in the image's installed packages.
+> Another note: This freely-available Community Edition of MicroScanner scans for vulnerabilities in the image's installed packages.
 Aqua's commercial customers have access to [additional Enterprise Edition scanning features](#aqua-security-edition-comparison), such as scanning files for vulnerabilities, and scanning for sensitive data included in a container image.

 ## Registering for a token
 To use MicroScanner you'll first need to register for a token.